kapalakiran/automation/README.md

-# automation
+# Flipkart Automation

-# Project Description -
+# Project Description

-This project deals with automation of regression testcases of Flipkart Application.
-We have TC's to verify search,filter, add to cart functionalities etc.
+This project deals with automating the Flipkart Application's functionalities.

-We are using Selenium Webdriver with Java, Page Object Model Design Pattern with Page Factory, Maven as build tool and TestNG for annotations & executing the testcases,
+Test Cases are added to verify search, verify filter and verify add to cart functionalities.

+# Project Description
+Web Application testing done using : Selenium Webdriver Programming Language used : Java
+Design Pattern : Page Object Model with Page Factory Build Management Tool : Mavane
+Framework, Annotations and Execution : TestNG

-This project has been divided into 3 source packages
+# source packages

-#1. src/main/java -
+1. src/main/java -

     It has the following packages -

     a. com.util
           This package has all the driver intialisation, wrapper functions like click,enterText etc.,report functions etc.
           It also has Test data generation functions & excel functions

     b. com.web.pages.flipkart
           It has all the page object model classes and functions, validations etc.

-#2. src/test/java
+2. src/test/java

     It has the following package -

     a. com.web.locus.testcases
           This package has the test runner class with TestNG annotations.

-#3. src/main/resources
+3. src/main/resources

     It has the following folder -

     a. prod - prod.properties
           Which contains url,other creds if required

 Apart from this we have the following files -